LegoChemist/AndroidAPSdocs/docs/EN/Usage/Android-auto.md

 ![Use system notifications for alerts and notifications](../images/android_auto_03.png)

-Please check now that you get notifications from AASP on the mobile before you walk to your car!
+Please check now that you get notifications from AAPS on the mobile before you walk to your car!

 ![Use system notifications for alerts and notifications](../images/android_auto_04.png)